 A harmful algae bloom occurs when cyanobacteria, also called blue-green algae, produce toxins.
 Lady Bird Lake experienced a harmful algae bloom in 2019, which sickened and killed several dogs.
 Another one has occurred in 2020.

-September 24, 2020 – Risk is high.
-We are seeing less algae on the lake, but we continue to detect toxins in the algae samples collected.
+October 22, 2020 – Risk is high.
+We are seeing less algae on Lady Bird Lake, but it's still present.
+We continue to detect toxins in our samples.
 We recommend you do not allow dogs to swim in or drink from Lady Bird Lake.
 Monitoring data is available on the dashboards linked below:

 Lady Bird Lake continues to meet State of Texas contact recreation standards, which are based on bacteria levels.